valerie-otero/valerie-otero.github.io/AirMultiChrono/README.md

 ## Quick Troubleshooting (FAQ)

 - I don't see the FR/EN toggle for the policy in the app anymore: the app now opens the Web page in the OS language, and displays the link (with copy button).
-- Do vibrations exist?
-Yes, but haptic mode has been removed in favor of system sounds.
+- Do vibrations work?
+Yes, haptic feedback is enabled by default on iPhones.
+You can disable it in the Settings menu.
+(Not available on iPad).
 - The sound doesn't stop: it repeats as long as the visual alarm is active; switch OFF or change timer.
 - The pinch "jumps": smoothing is active; release for a clean snap at the fine step.
 Let us know if you want different sensitivity.